 Keyword Research Tools That I Use

-So you use the above tools and now have a pretty comprehensive list, probably an overwhelming one, of keyword phrases that you can potentially use.
-Your next step can be to check out my bulls-eye marketing tips to get your core terms in place.
+Use the above tools, and you’ll have a pretty comprehensive list, probably an overwhelming one, of keyword phrases that you can potentially use.

 At your service,